Business English! Learn 10 most common workplace abbreviations & 80 business English acronyms.

 - Yr. – Year

 - 404 – Abbreviation for the “Error 404 – Not Found” message displayed when coming across a dead link online.
-Can also mean lost or confused, e.g. “After coming out of the weekly staff meeting, I still felt 404.”
+It can also mean lost or confused, e.g. “After coming out of the weekly staff meeting, I still felt 404.”

 - COOP – Continuity of operations planning.